""

 • Must be enrolled as a full-time student at UW–Madison in both semesters of the Academic Year

 Applicants will be judged by the Student Awards Committee.
-You may apply for a specific award below however the Committee will consider all eligible applications for relevant awards.
+You may apply for a specific award below; however, the Committee will consider all eligible applications for relevant awards.
 The Committee will review your transcript.

-The call for applications is often sent out near the end of fall semester with the deadline for applications often falling slightly after the beginning of spring semester.
+The call for applications is often sent out near the end of the fall semester with the deadline for applications often falling slightly after the beginning of the spring semester.
 The awards decisions will be made by the Awards Committee soon thereafter.
 Awardees will be notified and asked to attend the Physics Awards Banquet to be held at the end of the spring semester.

-To apply
+To Apply

 Once the call for applications has been sent out, each applicant is to submit the following (in PDF) by the deadline via WiSH